You don’t have to spend more than a few minutes on a coffee forum before you’ll see people mentioning SSP burrs.

 The 64HU is inspired by Mahlkönig’s E65S burr.
 It has been slightly resized and equipped with 3 screw holes, so it fits on popular grinders such as DF64, Fellow Ode, and Mazzer Super Jolly.

 This burr is known for producing the most “classic espresso” flavor of all the 64mm SSPs while offering more clarity than most other classic espresso burrs.
-The high uniformity burrs from SSP are available in various sizes.
+The high uniformity burrs from SSP are available in various sizes – however, it’s worth noting that while “High Uniformity” refers to this specific espresso geometry in for example 64, 65 and 83 mm size, it’s also the name of a completely different EK43 inspired burr design at the bigger 98 mm size.
+Yes, the naming convention of SSP burrs can be extremely confusing!

 Cast: The shrunk version of Ditting “Lab Sweet” burrs

-The Cast burrs have a high amount of clarity and a more full body compared to SSP’s Multipurpose burrs.
+The Cast burrs have a high amount of clarity and more body and texture compared to SSP’s Multipurpose burrs.

 Brew burrs /Unimodal V1

-The burrs have no pre-breakers and lead straight into the burr teeth across the entire surface of the burrs.
-This design produces a very consistent grind size, resulting in a unimodal grind with very little fines or other grind sizes present in the dose.
+The burrs have no pre-breakers and lead beans straight into the burr teeth across the entire surface of the burrs.
+This design produces a very consistent grind size, resulting in a so-called unimodal grind with fewer fines.

 SSP Unimodal / Multipurpose V2

-They can also produce excellent espresso shots.
+MP burrs can produce excellent espresso shots.
 These shots tend to have a very focused bandwidth with a low body and long aftertaste.
 The burrs are perfect for what is sometimes called “modern espresso.”

 New 83 mm models?